-It sounds ethereal and intangible, but The Cloud is pretty down-to-earth.
-Simply put, The Cloud stores data and programs on servers which can be easily accessed via the internet.
+It sounds ethereal and intangible, but the cloud is pretty down-to-earth.
+Simply put, the cloud stores data and programs on servers which can be easily accessed via the internet.
 This frees up data from being stored locally on an individual’s computer or an organization’s on-site server.
-Fittingly, the Weather Channel (TWC) utilizes The Cloud to deliver fifteen billion forecasts each day.
+Fittingly, The Weather Channel (TWC) utilizes the cloud to deliver fifteen billion forecasts each day.
 Such computing power allows weather.com to be available within one hundred milliseconds to anyone on earth—not an easy task.
-To transform from the cable TV company chasing tornados and baseball size hail, to a global weather data provider, TWC acquired various companies around the world, leading to a complicated IT infrastructure which contained over a dozen data centers.
-By moving to The Cloud, TWC cut the number of data centers in half, saving $1 million each year.
-TWC is not the only company leveraging The Cloud.
-According to Onyx, seventy-five percent of businesses are using cloud computing in some way with eighty-four percent of CIOs reporting savings by moving to The Cloud.
+To transform from the tornado-chasing cable TV company to a global weather data provider, TWC acquired various companies around the world, leading to a complicated IT infrastructure that contained over a dozen data centers.
+By moving to the cloud, TWC cut the number of data centers in half, saving $1 million each year.
+TWC is not the only company leveraging the cloud.
+According to Onyx, 75% of businesses are using cloud computing in some way with 84% of CIOs reporting savings by moving to the cloud.

-Though The Cloud is one of the tech industry’s most popular technologies, it actually preceded the World Wide Web.
-In fact, the concepts that led to The Cloud began when computers were still the size of rooms.
-Too costly to purchase and maintain for use by a single company, users would access these computers/mainframes through time-sharing, similar to the pay as you go plans that many cloud companies currently utilize.
-A brief history…
+Though the cloud is one of the tech industry’s most popular technologies, it actually preceded the World Wide Web.
+In fact, the concepts that led to the cloud began when computers were still the size of rooms.
+Too costly for a single company to purchase and maintain, users would access these computers/mainframes through time-sharing, similar to the pay-as-you-go plans that many cloud companies currently utilize.
+A brief history follows:

-- In 1969, J.C.R Licklider developed ARPANET (Advanced Research Projects Agency Network) the basis for what we know as the internet today.
+- 1969 – J.C.R Licklider developed ARPANET (Advanced Research Projects Agency Network), the basis for what we know as the internet today.

-- In the 1970s, IBM improved on time-sharing by creating Virtual Machines, which allowed multiple virtual systems on one computer.
+- 1970s – IBM improved on time-sharing by creating Virtual Machines, which allowed multiple virtual systems on one computer.

-- In the 1990s, telecommunication companies developed Virtual Private Networks (VPN), providing more control over networks and bandwidth.
+- 1990s – Telecommunication companies developed Virtual Private Networks (VPNs), providing more control over networks and bandwidth.

-- In the 2000s, the term The Cloud was coined to refer to any shared pool of computer resources accessed over the internet.
+- 2000s – The term “the cloud” was coined to refer to any shared pool of computer resources accessed over the internet.

-- On-demand self-service – Providing computing resources on an as-needed basis, without human interaction.
-Example: Signing up for a new app is immediate.
+- On-demand self service – Providing computing resources on an as-needed basis without human interaction (e.g. signing up for a new app is immediate).

-- Broad network access – Access to data and programs over the internet on multiple devices, from desktop to mobile.
-Example: Accessing home cameras from smartphone and desktop.
+- Broad network access – Access to data and programs over the internet on multiple devices, from desktop to mobile (e.g. accessing home cameras from smartphone and desktop).

-- Resource pooling – Combining computing resources to serve multiple users, often from different locations.
-Example: Amazon’s web services providing infrastructure.
+- Resource pooling – Combining computing resources to serve multiple users, often from different locations (e.g. Amazon Web Services providing infrastructure).

-- Rapid elasticity – Scaling to size and power of the user, no more and no less.
-Example: Adding more space for iCloud pictures.
+- Rapid elasticity – Scaling to size and power of the user, no more and no less (e.g. adding more space for iCloud photos).

-- Measured service – Monitoring and controlling usage, similar to utilities.
-Example: Netflix measuring what is watched.
+- Measured service – Monitoring and controlling usage, similar to utilities (e.g. Netflix measuring what is watched).

 Today, not all clouds are the same.
-With the availability of multiple cloud deployment models, there is a good fit for consumers of all shapes and sizes.
+With the availability of multiple cloud deployment models, there’s a good fit for consumers of all kinds.
 What about cybersecurity?
-It is an outdated, uninformed fear that data on The Cloud is not secure.
-In fact, data stored on-site or in proprietary servers is actually less secure and more susceptible to cybersecurity attacks than most Cloud services today.
-Storing data on The Cloud can easily be part of an organization’s airtight controls environment and proactive risk management.
+It’s an outdated, uninformed fear that data on the cloud is not secure.
+In fact, data stored onsite or in proprietary servers is actually less secure and more susceptible to cybersecurity attacks than most cloud services today.
+Storing data on the cloud can easily be part of an organization’s airtight controls environment and proactive risk management.
 The virtual cloud has four different deployment models to meet different consumers’ needs:

-- Public Cloud: a cloud open to use by the general public owned by a business, educational, or government institution.
-There is not much of a difference between a public and private cloud other than access.
-Even a company’s use of a public cloud can be SoX compliant and part of a successful internal controls environment.
+- Public cloud: A cloud open to use by the general public owned by a business, educational, or government institution.
+There’s not much difference between a public and private cloud other than access.
+Even a company’s use of a public cloud can be SOX compliant and part of a successful internal controls environment.
 Common examples of public clouds include Dropbox or Google Drive.

-Trenegy is a non-traditional consulting firm, breaking down today’s business jargon into useful terms and solutions that actually benefit your company.
-Find out for yourself: email@example.com
+Trenegy is a non-traditional consulting firm breaking down today’s business jargon into useful terms and solutions that actually benefit your company.
+Find out more by contacting us at email@example.com.